-- The letter box must be complementary to the modern aesthetics of the primary building and be constructed using materials such as stone and masonry. - The letter box must be installed prior to the occupation of the main building.
+- The letter box must be complementary to the modern aesthetics of the primary building and fencing.. - The letter box must be installed prior to the occupation of the main building.

 EXTERNAL WALL MATERIALS AND COLOURS

 - To give a sense of variety and interest, a mix of materials or colours must be used to all walls of your home facing a street or park frontage. - A minimum of 2 and a maximum of 3 variations of colour and/ or materials (excluding windows, doors and garage doors) must be incorporated. - Colour and/or material change should comprise a minimum 10% of façade wall area.